Linda Teplin: Career

 Teplin received her Ph.D. degree in sociology from Northwestern University in Evanston, IL in 1975 with a specialty in social psychology.
 Later that same year, she joined Northwestern University Feinberg School of Medicine’s Psychiatry and Behavioral Sciences Department as an assistant professor.
 Currently, she is the Owen L. Coon Professor and vice chair of research in the Department of Psychiatry and Behavioral Sciences, and the director of the Health Disparities and Public Policy Program, which she founded.
 Teplin also serves as the Principal Investigator of the Northwestern Juvenile Project and its substudy, Next Generation, the first prospective intergenerational study of a correctional population.
+Her newest project is Consequences of Incarceration on Health, Age-Related Conditions, and Risk Factors for ADRD (Alzheimer's disease and related dementias).

 She has received 16 R01 grants from five institutes and three centers of the National Institutes of Health, a MERIT Award from the National Institute of Mental Health and many grants from the Office of Juvenile Justice and Delinquency Prevention, the National Institute of Justice, the Centers for Disease Control and Prevention, and other federal agencies and private foundations.
-Her work has been cited in reports of the Surgeon General, amicus briefs to the Supreme Court, congressional hearings, and advocacy groups.
+Her work has been cited in reports of the Surgeon General, amicus briefs to the Supreme Court, congressional hearings, and by advocacy groups.
 Teplin has also been featured in numerous media outlets, including The New York Times, HuffPost, The Washington Post, the Chicago Tribune, ScienceDaily, NBC, CNN, and NPR.